Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 ### Create Azure resources

-1. Create two queues in different Service Bus namespaces.
+1. Create a queue and a topic in different Service Bus namespaces.
     Please see [how to create][create-service-bus].

 1.  **[Optional]** if you want to use service principal, please follow